SongJgit/filternet/README.md

 ## Citation

-If you find this repo useful, please cite our paper.
+If you find this repo useful, please cite our papers.

 ```bibtex
 @ARTICLE{10605082,